-CICAD notes that Grenada has a competent authority for the administration of seized and forfeited assets and has legal provisions that facilitate the accountability and transparency of the management of seized and forfeited assets.
-Furthermore, CICAD observes that the country participates in specialized, periodic training programs for the management and disposition of seized and forfeited assets.
-Moreover, CICAD notes that Grenada has legislation, in accordance with international conventions and treaties, to facilitate the seizure, forfeiture, and management of assets and instruments derived from drug trafficking and other related crimes.
+CICAD notes with satisfaction that Guyana has competent authorities responsible for the administration and disposition of seized and forfeited assets and has legal provisions that facilitate the accountability and transparency of the management of seized and forfeited assets.
+CICAD also observes that the country participates in specialized, periodic training programs for the management and disposition of seized and forfeited assets.
+Furthermore, CICAD notes that Guyana has legislation, in accordance with international conventions and treaties, to facilitate the seizure, forfeiture, and management of assets and instruments derived from drug trafficking and other related crimes.